FeatureCloud/fc-sPLINK/README.md

 ## Experiments
 Different experiments can be done using FC sPLINK app based on the association tests.
-For each test, one should use different parameters in the config file.
+For each test, one should use other parameters in the config file.
 All the experiments are covered in the sample data directory.

 ### Chi-Square